Skip to menu Skip to content Skip to footer

 UQ Alumnus Christine de Waard presenting on careers in climate change and sustainability

-Influence on future careers in business
+Influence on future business careers and careers in sustainability

 “When thinking about tertiary studies, think about jobs of the future.
-If you’re really interested in something and want to learn more about it, that’s a great place to start.”
+If you’re interested in something and want to learn more about it, that’s a great place to start.”

 Careers combining business and sustainability can: